-Mika began her studies in classical music at the Osaka College of Music in April of 1997 and finishing with her Master's degree in March in 2003.
-She was semi-finalist of the Belgium Marimba Competition Duo division in 2001.
+Mika began her studies in classical music at the Osaka College of Music in April of 1997, and finished her Master's degree in March in 2003.
+She was a semi-finalist of the Belgium Marimba Competition Duo division in 2001.
 She was a prolific performer during these years.
-She joined marimba great Mariko Matsumoto's group, where she had the distinction to perform in concert at the designation of Yakushiji in Nara as a UNESCO World Heritage Site in 2003.
+She joined marimba great Mariko Matsumoto's group where she had the distinction to perform in concert at the designation of Yakushiji in Nara as a UNESCO World Heritage Site in 2003.

 In 2003, Mika was inspired by the legendary Japanese pianist Makoto Ozone to study jazz vibraphone with Toshihiro Akamatsu.
-She attended the Berklee Mallet Week and was awarded a Berklee World Scholarship in Tokyo.
-She entered Berklee College of Music in the fall of 2004 and graduated in December of 2007.
-During her tenure at Berklee, Mika studied closely with Dave Samuels, Ed Saindon, Tiger Okoshi.
-She was a regular member of Phil Wilson's Rainbow Big Band and Rainbow All Stars as well as Ricardo Monzon’s Guatemala Marimba.
+She attended the Berklee Mallet Week, and she was awarded a Berklee World Scholarship in Tokyo.
+She entered the Berklee College of Music in the fall of 2004, and she graduated in December of 2007.
+During her tenure at Berklee, Mika studied closely with Dave Samuels, Ed Saindon, and Tiger Okoshi.
+She was a regular member of Phil Wilson's Rainbow Big Band, the Rainbow All Stars, and Ricardo Monzon’s Guatemala Marimba.
 Ms. Mimura had a concert performance with jazz saxophonist Greg Osby at the Berklee Performance Center.
 In 2007, Mika joined the group, “The BandA ecLectics”, whose leader, Petros Sakelliou, won first prize at the Thelonious Monk Institute Composition Competition.
-We performed at the Kodak Theatre in Los Angeles.
-She received the Berklee International Grant in 2006-2007, and she received the Division Achievement Award, Professional Achievement Award in 2007.
+She performed at the Kodak Theatre in Los Angeles.
+She received the Berklee International Grant in 2006-2007, and she received the Division Achievement Professional Achievement Award in 2007.